Margaret (Peggy) Maisel

 M.A.
 (Clinical Teaching), Antioch School of Law

-She has also served as Dean of the New College of California School of Law, Clinical Supervisor, Harvard Legal Aid Bureau and the Legal Services Institute, and Assistant Professor, University of Maryland School of Law.
-Professor Maisel was a pioneer in the development of supervisory skills training within national legal services and for law teachers.
-She is co-chair of the AALS International Clinical Committee and has been a member of the International Steering Committee of the Global Alliance for Justice Education, the Board of Directors of the Society of American Law Teachers, and the Chair of the AALS Africa Section.
+Prior to teaching in South Africa, Professor Maisel served as Dean of the New College of California School of Law, as a Clinic Supervisor at the Harvard Legal Aid Bureau and the Legal Services Institute, and as an Assistant Professor, University of Maryland School of Law.
+She is a pioneer in the development of supervisory skills training within the national Legal Services movement and for law teachers.
+Finally, she is co-chair of the AALS International Clinical Committee, a former member of the Board of Directors of the Society of American Law Teachers, and former Chair of the AALS Africa Section.

 Peggy Maisel, Greensboro and Beyond: Remediating the Structural Sexism in Truth and Reconciliation Processes and Determining the Potential Impact and Benefits of Truth Processes in the United States, in FEMINIST PERSPECTIVES ON TRANSITIONAL JUSTICE, (Intersentia Press 2013).